Blog

 It also gives you the option to set up custom SMS alerts which can be invaluable in the fast-moving and volatile world of crypto.

 It is also great for veteran traders seeking to make their entry into crypto as Coinigy’s platform is built on top of TradingView.
-This means that the interface itself, as well as many of the tools available, will feel familiar.
+This means that the interface itself, as well as many of the trading tools available, will feel familiar.

 Coinigy also uses information from dozens of crypto exchanges for its data feeds ensuring you’ll always have access to the most accurate and up-to-date information possible.